35 Ways To Teach Your Child How To Love Humankind And Live In A Terrorism-free World

 - Show respect.
 And, parents, you take the lead on this.
 Children emulate what their parents do – so make sure you provide them with a good role model to follow.
 Give them praise whenever they exhibit good behavior around people to encourage them to continue a healthy interaction with others.

-To the families who lost a loved one during the various attacks that have happened around the world over the last few months, we at theAsianparent send our deepest condolences.
+To the families who lost a loved one during the various attacks that have happened around the world, we at theAsianparent send our deepest condolences.
 We pray that you find peace and healing through this period of loss and grief.